frappe/gantt/README.md

 ## Frappe Gantt
 Gantt charts are bar charts that visually illustrate a project's tasks, schedule, and dependencies.
 With Frappe Gantt, you can build beautiful, customizable, Gantt charts with ease.
-## 🆕 Note about update
-I made it to work with grouping so that more than one tasks can go in same row.
-Check `index.html` to see working example.

-You need to pass an option `enable_grouping: true` this way behevior can be controlled.
-You can also set custom grups indices like `groups: [0,1,2,3,4]`.

 You can use it anywhere from hobby projects to tracking the goals of your team at the worksplace.